What’s New in Grafana v4.0

 This feature has been worked on for over a year with many iterations and rewrites just to make sure the foundations are really solid.
 We are really proud to finally release it!
-Since the alerting execution is processed in the backend all data source plugins are not supported.
+Since the alerting execution is processed in the backend not all data source plugins are supported.
 Right now Graphite, Prometheus, InfluxDB and OpenTSDB are supported.
 Elasticsearch is being worked on but will be not ready for v4 release.

 The rule config allows you to specify a name, how often the rule should be evaluated and a series of conditions that all need to be true for the alert to fire.

 Currently the only condition type that exists is a

 Query condition that allows you to specify a query letter, time range and an aggregation function.
 The letter refers to a query you already have added in the Metrics tab.
 The result from the query and the aggregation function is a single value that is then used in the threshold check.

 We plan to add other condition types in the future, like